Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

-Category C. Animal reproduction studies have not been conducted with any nystatin topical preparation.
-It also is not known whether these preparations can cause fetal harm when used by a pregnant woman or can affect reproductive capacity.
-Nystatin topical preparations should be prescribed for a pregnant woman only if the potential benefit to the mother outweighs the potential risk to the fetus.
+Animal reproduction studies have not been conducted with any nystatin topical preparation.
+It also is not known whether theses preparations can cause fetal harm when used by a pregnant woman or can affect reproductive capacity.
+Nyamyc® (Nystatin Topical Powder, USP) should be prescribed for a pregnant woman only if the potential benefit to the mother outweighs the potential risk to the fetus.

 It is not known whether nystatin is excreted in human milk.
 Caution should be exercised when nystatin is prescribed for a nursing woman.

 Safety and effectiveness have been established in the pediatric population from birth to 16 years. [see DOSAGE AND ADMINISTRATION].